 I am a Global Partner student and wish to provide my own health insurance during my rotation.
 What are the requirements?

 If you wish to provide your own health insurance during your rotation at Northwestern, you must submit a copy of your insurance policy in English to the visiting student coordinator no later than four weeks prior to your start date.
 A detailed policy is required and it must fulfill all requirements.
 Please note the types of insurance policies that are generally not accepted, including travel insurance.

-If you think your insurance meets all requirements, complete the insurance waiver form and send to Visiting Students Office, along with a detailed summary of benefits.
+If you think your insurance meets all requirements, please send a detailed summary of benefits to the visiting students office.
 The policy you submit must clearly state that all these minimum requirements are met, including dollar amounts.
 Your submitted policy must be in English and dollar amounts must be in U.S. currency.
 Do not submit your policy directly to the Risk Management office.

 Adequate insurance coverage is mandatory, so if your plan does not meet Northwestern’s requirements, you will be required to purchase insurance through Northwestern.

 How are applications processed by Northwestern through VSAS?